samuelsycamore/portfolio-as-docs/docs/intro.md

 Feel free to [get in touch via email](mailto:samatsycamoredotgarden) if you'd like to work with me.

 This portfolio gathers highlights from across my career as a writer.
+It's built with [Docusaurus](https://www.docusaurus.io/), my favorite static site generator for creating and maintaining documentation sites.
+And speaking of frameworks—I'm also a big fan of [Next.js](https://nextjs.org/) and [Eleventy](https://11ty.dev/).